-The Monash Multicultural & Settlement Services Network (MMSSN) in conjunction with Monash Youth Services and award winning Holmesglen Apprentice Central held their first CALD Youth Careers Forum (Trades) at the Holmesglen Waverley Campus this year on 16 May 2019.
+The Monash Multicultural & Settlement Services Network (MMSSN) in conjunction with Monash Youth Services and award-winning Holmesglen Apprentice Central held their first CALD Youth Careers Forum (Trades) at the Holmesglen Waverley Campus on 16 May 2019.

-At the 2018 Monash Youth Forum, students identified that they feel great pressure to achieve and respond to expectations, particularly from their parents and peers.
+At the 2018 Monash Youth Forum, students said they felt great pressure to achieve and respond to expectations, particularly from their parents and peers.

-Likewise Monash Youth Services’ annual survey completed with local young people continually shows that educational, employment and career stress are key themes of concern for young people in Monash.
-Hence the message from the forum was that success comes in many different ways and that the key to choosing a career pathway is to be informed of all the options and to follow your interests and passion.
+Monash Youth Services’ annual survey completed with local young people continually shows that educational, employment and career stress are key themes of concern for young people in Monash.
+So, the message from the forum was that success comes in many different ways and the key to choosing a career pathway is to be informed of all the options and to follow your interests and passion.